My daughter. My hero.

 While we were in the waiting room this song played: "Rise up" by Andre Day and we know that it played in that moment for a reason.

-On November 4th she was taken off her breathing ventilator, we were able to hold her for the first time in 12 days!
-But later that day her lung collapsed and we spent the whole night worried about her having to be re-intubated as the doctors and nurses did everything they could.
+On November 4th she was taken off her breathing ventilator, we were able to hold her for the first time But later that day her lung collapsed and we spent the whole night worried about her having to be re-intubated as the doctors and nurses did everything they could.
 But she's a fighter and fought through it all.

 The time in the hospital crawls but also goes at super speed.
 If you've ever lived in the hospital, especially the ICU, your day is spent just waiting and being patient but also having doctors and nurses in and out all day long.
 We spent lots of time just sitting by her bed but with so much going on the days just went by so fast.